sylmarien/ulhpc-school/README.md

         (node)$> resif build --installdir ~/.local/resif --swsets-config ~/swsets.yaml mysoftware This will install the software using ~/.local/resif as the root of the installation.

-Tom ake the software available yo uthen need to add its path to the list of the available pathes:
+To make the software available you then need to add its path to the list of the available pathes:

         (node)$> export MODULEPATH=~/.local/resif/mysoftware/modules/all:$MODULEPATH